AndrewEllis93/Print-Tuning-Guide/V2_Gantry_Squaring/README.md

 **15)** Open the front door and **fully hulk-tighten the M5 bolts in your Z joints** while it's still hot.
 - This does two things:
-    - Somewhat "locks in" your QGL at its state in full heatoak.
+    - Somewhat "locks in" your QGL at its state in full thermal expansion.
         - This has helped a number of people with their first layer issues.
     - **Stabilizes your gantry**.
         - If you had it "tight but not too tight, so the Z joints can still articulate" (as is often recommended), you will notice that your gantry displaces back/forth while printing.